Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sandgate-Shorncliffe has 50 active public transport stops offering a mix of train and bus services.
-These stops are served by 25 individual routes, together facilitating 3,150 weekly passenger trips.
-Transport accessibility is rated excellent, with residents on average located 185 meters from the nearest stop.
+These stops are served by 25 individual routes, collectively facilitating 3,150 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 185 meters from the nearest stop.

-Service frequency averages 450 trips daily across all routes, equating to approximately 63 weekly trips per stop.
+Service frequency averages 450 trips per day across all routes, resulting in approximately 63 weekly trips per individual stop.

 Frequently Asked Questions - Transport